 Let’s Design a T-shirt

-No doubt, designing a t-shirt is a long process, but to make things easy to understand, we have divided the entire process into 7 simple steps:
+No doubt, designing a T-shirt is a time-consuming process, but to make things simpler, we have broken down the entire process into 7 simple steps:

 1. Understand The Types of Printing Techniques